systematic-magic/AgingPubMed/research_papers_html.rst

   	:alt: Supplementary figures all kept in file
   	:scale: 99%

-- When only one figure is kept in one file, it should be named Supplementary Figure N (“N” being the figure number) - Title case, blue and bold font.
+- When a single figure is kept in one file, it should be named Supplementary Figure N (“N” being the figure number) - Title case, blue and bold font.

 .. image:: /_static/suppl_one_fig_dl.png
   	:alt: One supplementary figure kept in file